devitocodes/thematrix/README-template.md

 ${THEMATRIX_TABLE}

 ## Profiling results
 This table provides a summary of the numerical models benchmarked - [click here for verbosity](${BENCHMARKS_HTML}).
-Unless otherwise specified, all models use 3D domains, 2nd order time discretization, 12th order space discretization, and single-precision floating point arithmetic.
-Click on the links in the table for profiling results and for more information about the individual benchmarks.
+Unless otherwise stated, models are three-dimensional, use 2nd order temporal and 12th order spatial discretizations, and single-precision floating point arithmetic.
+Click on the links in the table for profiling results and further information regarding the individual benchamrk.

 ${BENCHMARKS_TABLE}